 The biopsychosocial aspects of various addictive behavior will be examined.
 This will include the pharmacology of addictive substances, the physiological effects on the user, the psychological consequences of use, and the sociological conditions that cause and result from substance abuse.
 A brief history of drug and alcohol abuse will be introduced, along with various treatment approaches to addictions.

 BHHS 131 - Faith and Spirituality in Human Services

 This course integrates secular helping skills with faith-based healing practices in human services.
 Students will gain an understanding of community empowerment models of recovery and their interaction with faith and spiritual beliefs.
 The course explores issues of cultural competence, ethical practice and helping/healing relationships.
 Human services practices are discussed in the context of systems that promote recovery and resilience.
 The course concludes with a description of alternative healing resources that support optimal living.

-BHHS 151 - Family Violence, Abuse and Trauma
+BHHS 151 - Family and Intimate Partner Violence and Abuse

 BHHS 161 - Introduction to Disability Studies